ironhack-labs/data-labs/module-2/lab-regression-analysis/README.md

 ## Introduction

-As a data analyst, regression analysis is one of the most fundamental and very powerful prediction and classification techniques that can be used.
-Multiple linear regression is widely used for prediction problems while logistic regression is a very important classification technique.
-In this exercise we will use both these techniques along with learning how to manage numerical and categorical variables to get more accurate predictions.
+In data analytics, regression analysis is one of the most fundamental and powerful techniques for prediction and classification.
+For example, multiple linear regression is widely used to explain the relationship between one continuous dependent variable and two or more independent variables.
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.

-This lab has two challenges, namely:
+In this exercise you will use both techniques.
+In addition, you will also learn how to manage numerical and categorical variables so as to obtain more accurate predictions.
+You will work on two challenges:

-Challenge 1 : Multiple Linear Regression
+* Challenge 1 : Multiple Linear Regression
-Challenge 2 : Logistic Regression
+* Challenge 2 : Logistic Regression

 ## Getting Started

-Go to the folder lab-regression-analysis in the GitHub repo.
-Open the files `lab-regression-analysis-Challenge 1.ipynb` and `lab-regression-analysis-Challenge 2.ipynb` in the `your-code` directory.
+Open the files `challenge-1.ipynb` and `challenge-2.ipynb` in the `your-code` directory.
 In each challenge, please read the question carefully and provide your solutions below the question.
-The dataset to be used in the exercises has been provided on GitHub here.
+The dataset to be used in the exercises is included in this lab called `vehicles.csv` and `Customer-Churn.csv`.

-Please refer the notes.

-Happy Learning!!
+Happy coding!

 ## Deliverables

-- 'lab-regression-analysis-Challenge 1.ipynb' with your responses
+- 'challenge-1.ipynb' with your responses

-- 'lab-regression-analysis-Challenge 2.ipynb' with your responses
+- 'challenge-2.ipynb' with your responses

 ## Submission

 Upon completion, add your deliverables to git.
 Then commit git and push your branch to the remote.